psychemedia/island-storynotes/knighton-gorges-ghosts.md

 Originally a well presented manor house.

-Demolished in 1820 ?by George Bissett? - all that remains are the gateposts
+Demolished in 1820?by George Bissett? - all that remains are the gateposts

 https://www.curiousarchive.com/knighton-gorges-most-haunted-isle-of-wight/
 > And the star of the most famous Knighton Gorges ghost story is the house itself, which is said to make its ghostly appearance every year on New Years Eve.